JennaScript/recipea/README.md

 This project was created by Marcos Abadi, JConr B. Riddell, Lily Moon, & Jennalyn Kabiling Built with Bootstrap, JavaScript, HTML & CSS.

-The purpose of our website is to allow users to input/select recipe ingredients and have generated recipes developed as a result.
+The purpose of our website is to allow users to input and/or select ingredients and have generated recipes developed as a result, as opposed to just looking up certain recipes and then buying the ingredients for said recipe.
+Our website allows users to input ingredients they already have in their fridge or pantry and we generate recipes for what they can make with it.

 <img width="1423" alt="Captura de Pantalla 2021-03-01 a la(s) 12 12 48 p m" src="https://user-images.githubusercontent.com/60407839/109539919-78281b00-7a87-11eb-9ef9-e4795ea1427e.png">